 Still, despite the incredible advances in automotive quality control, the most important component in building a quality car is the human touch.
 As a result, many car makers try to build a corporate culture where every single employee is responsible for quality.
 If they see a problem with a product, employees are encouraged to come forward so the company can make it right.
 Of course, that doesn't necessarily prevent all quality issues at the factory, but a sharp set of human eyes and a commitment to building the best car possible helps keep a company's cars safe and running properly.

-For more information about automotive quality control and other related topics, test the links on the next page.
+For more information about automotive quality control and other related topics, test the links below.